-- · Think someone is in immediate danger - Think someone may be planning to travel to join an extremist group - · See or hear something that may be terrorist-related
+- Think someone is in immediate danger - Think someone may be planning to travel to join an extremist group - See or hear something that may be terrorist-related

-20 Children missing education
+20 Children who are absent from education

 We operate a stringent attendance tracking system that is overseen by a senior leader.
-The tracking and use of effective attendance management strategies enables us to ensure every child is accounted for.
+The tracking and use of effective attendance management strategies enables us to ensure every child is accounted for and helps prevent the risk of them becoming a child missing education in future.